 Our complimentary monthly reports track fresh food sales performance across dairy, deli, bakery, refrigerated, meat/seafood and produce and include analysis on market conditions, shopper perceptions and what's expected next for the category.

-Refrigerated and frozen plant-based meat alternatives generated $118 million in May, which fell 0.9% behind May 2021.
+Combined refrigerated and frozen plant-based meat alternatives generated $84 million in October.

 Data from the IRI Integrated Fresh Database is integrated into the IRI Demand Index™, which offers a standard metric for tracking changes in spending.
 It measures weekly changes in fresh food and other consumer purchases by dollar sales against the year-ago period across departments, grocery aisles and retail formats.

 Meat Still King With Plenty of Opportunity Ahead

 Innovation Brightens the Outlook for Frozen Foods